Michaelbecze/blog/_posts/2026-02-28-VXLAN-Using-Bridge-Groups.md

 ```

 ## Verify
-Fist make sure that EVPN is up
+First make sure that EVPN is up:
 ```
 show bgp l2vpn evpn summary
 show bgp l2vpn evpn
 ```

-Now lets check our VTEP to make sure that they are peers and that the VNI is up
+Now let's check our VTEPs to make sure that they are peers and that the VNI is up:
 ```
 Cloud-Edge#show nve peers
 'M' - MAC entry download flag  'A' - Adjacency download flag